habibcomsats/NVFlare/CONTRIBUTING.md

 ```

 #### Signing your work
-NVIDIA FLARE enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on all pull requests.
+[BLINDED] FLARE enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on all pull requests.

 For a detailed guide on signing commits, please see [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) from GitHub.

 #### Commit signature verification
-NVIDIA FLARE enforces commit signature verification, a security feature provided by GitHub.
+[BLINDED] FLARE enforces commit signature verification, a security feature provided by GitHub.
 Developers are required to setup GPG keys as described in [Commit Signature Verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification).

 Full text of the DCO:
 ```